meadsteve/meadsteve.github.io/_posts/2022-10-13-how-boring-should-your-teams-codebases-be.markdown

 team was on the cutting edge and spent some of its novelty budget on typescript a few years ago that budget is now available again today to invest in something else.
 Some technology choices never become mainstream and will always use up some of your novelty budget.
 Other choices might have started out as a common choice but become more niche with time.
-COBOL for example is a good example of this.
-Finding developers that won't find COBOL novel is becoming harder every year.
+COBOL as a programming language is a good example of this.
+It was very mainstream in the 60s.
+However now finding developers that won't find COBOL novel is becoming harder every year.

 ## Too little novelty
 None of the things listed above are bad in isolation.
 They may bring a number of benefits: